FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 QoQ Growth = (37,500 - 32,000) / 32,000 × 100 = 17.2%

-Quarterly growth smooths out the monthly noise while still being recent enough to be actionable.
+The quarterly revenue growth rate smooths out the monthly noise while still being recent enough to be actionable.
 It’s the sweet spot for board decks and investor updates past the seed stage.
-If your QoQ growth is consistently above 15%, you’re compounding at a rate that puts you in strong territory.
+If your QoQ growth is consistently above 15%, you’re compounding at a pace that puts you in strong territory.

 One subtlety: decide whether you’re comparing end-of-quarter MRR or average MRR across the quarter.
 End-of-quarter is simpler and more common, but average-quarter catches situations where a big deal closed on day one of the quarter and makes growth look artificially high at the end.